 3. Privacy Concerns: Kids may inadvertently share personal information that could compromise their safety.

 Consider this: In New York City, the hustle isn’t just on the streets.
-The video space is a whirlwind where children can either find inspiration or inadvertently get swept up in the dangers lurking online.
+The tech space is a whirlwind where children can either find inspiration or inadvertently get swept up in the dangers lurking online.
 It’s a real-life version of ‘Home Alone,’ except this time, they’re home with the internet.

 Finding Balance: Strategies for Parents